f0ckmyduck/Logicism/guiding_principles.md

 Errors should not be shunned nor hidden but simply corrected.
 This promotes an open and transparent way of working on a specific task.

-#### Do not use relative terms
+#### Avoid cultural relative terms
-The use of words like good, bad, worse and so on should be avoided at all cost because they only convey meaning relative to a specific cultural circle.
+The use of words like good, bad and so on in a cultural way should be avoided at all cost because they only convey meaning in a specific cultural circle.